youngboy/engine-docs/source/setup-heroku.md

 This section describes how to deploy your GraphQL service with production-ready Engine features.
 Before starting, make sure you have [added Engine to your GraphQL server](setup-node.html).
 If you haven't built a GraphQL server yet, check out [our tutorial](https://dev-blog.apollodata.com/tutorial-building-a-graphql-server-cddaa023c035) first and then come back when you're ready to deploy!

-<h3 id="add-engine-key" title="Add Engine Key">1.
-Add `process.env.ENGINE_API_KEY` to the Engine constructor</h3>
+<h3 id="env-vars" title="Environment variables">1.
+Configure environment variables</h3>

-This way, Engine will get your API key from an environment variable, which we'll configure in the Heroku dashboard in the next step.
+We need to set up Engine to get your API key from an environment variable, which we'll configure in the Heroku dashboard in the next step:

 ```js
 const engine = new ApolloEngine({